Buying VS Renting Skis: Unbiased Pros & Cons

 How to save money buying skis?

 You can save money by buying ski gear at the end of season sales that run through the summer months as retailers shift stock to buy the latest years version.
+The best time to buy ski equipment for discounts is during the summer months.
+If your in the winter season and need skis now - look out for special deals such as Black Friday.

 Traveling with skis?
 Travel smart.

 The cost of paying to take skis on the airplane is another consideration to make when buying new skis.
-If you own your skis, the price for transporting your skis can range from €72-€95 in Europe, (source).
-This can easily be the same cost or more than paying for a full week of rental gear!
+If you own your skis, the price for transporting your skis can range from €72-€95 in Europe, This can easily be the same cost or more than paying for a full week of rental gear!

 In the US, Southwest allows two free checked bags.
 Each pair of skis or boots counts as one item, so you can bring your ski equipment as well as your suitcase for free.